 Source: The Jones River Village Historical Society Lantern Slide Collection IC4, series “The Pilgrim Story, Plymouth” 90 slides copyright A. S. Burbank, circa 1920.

-Listen to a short story and dance to the music with bubbles in the background!
+Listen to a short story and then dance to the music with bubbles!
 All ages, drop-in.